Flying ace: World War I

-The British high command considered praise of fighter pilots to be detrimental to equally brave bomber and reconnaissance aircrew – so that the British air services did not publish official statistics on the successes of individuals.
-Nonetheless some pilots did become famous through press coverage, making the British system for the recognition of successful fighter pilots much more informal and somewhat inconsistent.
+The British high command considered the praise of fighter pilots to be detrimental to equally brave bombers and reconnaissance aircrew – so that the British air services did not publish official statistics on the successes of individuals.
+Nonetheless, some pilots did become famous through press coverage, making the British system for the recognition of successful fighter pilots much more informal and somewhat inconsistent.
 One pilot, Arthur Gould Lee, described his own score in a letter to his wife as "Eleven, five by me solo — the rest shared", adding that he was "miles from being an ace".
 This shows that his No. 46 Squadron RAF counted shared kills, but separately from "solo" ones—one of a number of factors that seems to have varied from unit to unit.
 Also evident is that Lee considered a higher figure than five kills to be necessary for "ace" status.
 Aviation historians credit him as an ace with two enemy aircraft destroyed and five driven down out of control, for a total of seven victories.

 Other Allied countries, such as France and Italy, fell somewhere in between the very strict German approach and the relatively casual British one.
 They usually demanded independent witnessing of the destruction of an aircraft, making confirmation of victories scored in enemy territory very difficult.
 The Belgian crediting system sometimes included "out of control" to be counted as a victory.

-The United States Army Air Service adopted French standards for evaluating victories, with two exceptions – during the summer of 1918, while flying under operational control of the British, the 17th Aero Squadron and the 148th Aero Squadron used British standards.
+The United States Army Air Service adopted French standards for evaluating victories, with two exceptions – during the summer 1918, while flying under the operational control of the British, the 17th Aero Squadron and the 148th Aero Squadron used British standards.
 American newsmen, in their correspondence to their papers, decided that five victories were the minimum needed to become an ace.

-While "ace" status was generally won only by fighter pilots, bomber and reconnaissance crews on both sides also destroyed some enemy aircraft, typically in defending themselves from attack.
+While "ace" status was generally won only by fighter pilots, bombers and reconnaissance crews on both sides also destroyed some enemy aircraft, typically in defending themselves from attack.
 The most notable example of a non-pilot ace in World War I is Charles George Gass with 39 accredited aerial victories.

 Between the world wars

-Between the two world wars, there were two theaters that produced flying aces, the Spanish Civil War and the Second Sino-Japanese War.
+Between the two world wars two conflicts produced flying aces, the Spanish Civil War and the Second Sino-Japanese War.

 The Spanish ace Joaquín García Morato scored 40 victories for the Nationalists during the Spanish Civil War.
 Part of the outside intervention in the war was the supply of "volunteer" foreign pilots to both sides.
 Russian and American aces joined the Republican air force, while the Nationalists included Germans and Italians.

 The Soviet Volunteer Group began operations in the Second Sino-Japanese War as early as December 2, 1937, resulting in 28 Soviet aces.
-The Flying Tigers were American military pilots recruited sub rosa to aid the Chinese Nationalists.
+The Flying Tigers were American military pilots who were recruited sub rosa to aid the Chinese Nationalists.
 They spent the summer and autumn of 1941 in transit to China, and did not begin flying combat missions until December 20, 1941.